schmudde/blog/content/books/getting-started-with-oauth.md

 Ryan Boyd deftly explains the reason the OAuth spec calls for both long-lived access tokens and short-lived refresh tokens.
 An access token is sent to an API along with a request for some information.
 That API service might have access to several different scopes of information - a person's calendar, their eMail inbox, etc... - but use only one access token.
 If the API service is compromised, the "blast radius" of this access token can encompass quite a bit of information.

 However, the access token expires relatively quickly and will become worthless when it does.
 The refresh token provides a way for the service to provide continuous access to the API; it permits the service to issue a new access token.
-If the attacker only has one-time access, the refresh token won't be useful in a different context.
+If the attacker only has one-time access, the access token won't be useful in a different context.

 There is another benefit to these short-lived access tokens.
 Boyd points out that many implementations forgo checking OAuth every time an access token is used to grab a resource.[^oauth-tip] It is faster to cache an access token in the system and verify it against a encrypted access token string sent in an HTTP request.
 If the system administrators are not careful, this can lead to inconsistencies in the system if a user revokes an access token using OAuth.
 Programmers should be careful to guard against this, but if a mistake does happen, the access token will expire and another one will not be issued.